 Data obtained from several studies were pooled to look at any gender-related differences in the pharmacokinetics of MPA (data were adjusted to 1 g oral dose).
-Mean ( $\pm$ SD) MPA AUC (0 to 12h) for males (n=79) was 32.0 ( $\pm$ 14.5) and for females (n=41) was 36.5 ( $\pm$ 18.8) mcg\h/mL while mean ( $\pm$ SD) MPA Cmax was 9.96 ( $\pm$ 6.19) in the males and 10.6 ( $\pm$ 5.64) mcg/mL in the females.
-These differences are not of clinical significance.
+Mean (±SD) MPA AUC (0 to 12h) for males (n=79) was 32.0 (±14.5) ales (n=41) was 36.5 (±18.8) mcg•h/mL while mean (±SD) MPA C{max} was 9.96 (±6.19) in the males and 10.6 (±5.64) mcg/mL in the females.
+These differences are not of clinical significance

 The pharmacokinetics of mycophenolate mofetil and its metabolites have not been found to be altered in geriatric transplant patients when compared to younger transplant patients.

-Drug Interaction Studies Coadministration of MMF (1 g) and acyclovir (800 mg) to 12 healthy volunteers resulted in no significant change in MPA AUC and Cmax.
+Acyclovir Coadministration of MMF (1 g) and acyclovir (800 mg) to 12 healthy volunteers resulted in no significant change in MPA AUC and Cmax.
 However, MPAG and acyclovir plasma AUCs were increased 10.6% and 21.9%, respectively.

-Absorption of a single dose of MMF (2 g) was decreased when administered to 10 rheumatoid arthritis patients also taking Maalox $^{\circ}$ TC (10 mL qid).
-The Cmax and AUC (0 to 24h) for MPA were 33% and 17% lower, respectively, than when MMF was administered alone under fasting conditions.
+Antacids with Magnesium and Aluminum Hydroxides Absorption of a single dose of MMF (2 g) was decreased when administered to 10 rheumatoid arthritis patients also taking Maalox® TC (10 mL qid).
+The C{max} and AUC (0 to 24h) for MPA were 33% and 17% lower, respectively, than when MMF was administered alone under fasting con

-tration of PPIs (e.g., lansoprazole, pantoprazole) in single doses to healthy volunteers and multiple doses to transplant patients receiving mycophenolate mofetil has been reported to reduce the exposure to MPA.
+Coadministration of PPIs (e.g., lansoprazole, pantoprazole) in single doses to healthy volunteers and multiple doses to transplant patients receiving mycophenolate mofetil has been reported to reduce the exposure to MPA.
+An approximate reduction of 30 to 70% in the C{max} and 25% to 35% in the AUC of MPA has been observed, possibly due to a decrease in MPA solubility at an increased gastric pH

-An approximate reduction of 30 to 70% in the Cmax and 25% to 35% in the AUC of MPA has been observed, cossibly due to a decrease in MPA solubility at an increased gastric pH Following single-dose administration of 1.5 g MMF to 12 healthy volunteers pretreated with 4 g three times a day of cholestyramine for 4 days, MPA AUC decreased approximately 40%.
-This decrease is connterruption of enterohepatic recirculation which may be due to binding of recirculating MPAG with cholestyramine in the intestine.
+Following single-dose administration of 1.5 g MMF to 12 healthy volunteers pretreated with 4 g three times a day of cholestyramine for 4 days, MPA AUC decreased approximately 40%.
+This decrease is consistent with interruption of enterohepatic recirculation which may be due to binding of recirculating MPAG with cholestyramine

-Occuspornie (Sandimmune®) pharmacokinetics (at doses of 275 to 415 mg/day) were unaffected by single and multiple doses of 1.5 g twice daily of MMF in 10 stable kidney transplant patients.
-The mean (±SD) AUC(0 to 12h) and 0max of cyclosporine after 14 days of multiple doses of MMF were 3290 (±822) ng•h/mL and 753 (±161) ng/mL, respectively, compared to 3245 (±1088) ng•h/mL and 700 (±246) ng/mL, respectively, 1 week before administration of MMF Cyclosporine A interferes with MPA enterohepatic recirculation.
-In kidney transplant patients, mean MPA exposure
+Cyclosporine (Sandimmune®) pharmacokinetics (at doses of 275 to 415 mg/day) were unaffected by single and multiple doses of 1.5 g twice daily of MMF in 10 stable kidney transplant patients.
+The mean (±SD) AUC(0 to 12h) and C{max} of cyclosporine after 14 days of multiple doses of MMF were 3290 (+822) ng•h/mL and 753 (+161) ng/mL, respectively, compared to 3245 (±1088) ng•h/mL and 700 (±246) ng/mL, respectively, 1 week before administration of MMF.

-(AUC(0 to 12h)) was approximately 30 to 50% greater when MMF was administered without cyclosporine compared with when MMF was coadministered with cyclosporine.
-This interaction is due to cyclosporine inhibition of multidrug-resistance-associated protein 2 (MRP-2) transporter in the biliary tract, thereby preventing Drugs Affecting Glucuronidation
+Cyclosporine A interferes with MPA enterohenatic recirculation.
+In kidney transplant natients, mean MPA exposure (AUC(0 to 12h)) was approximately 30 to 50% greater when MMF was administered without cyclosporine compared with when MMF was coadministered with cyclosporine.
+This interaction is due to cyclosporine nhibition of multidrug-resistance-associated protein 2 (MRP-2) transporter in the biliary tract, thereby preven the excretion of MPAG into the bile that would lead to enterohepatic recirculation of MPA.
+This information should be taken into consideration when MMF is used without cyclosporine

-Concomitant administration of drugs inhibiting glucuronidation of MPA may increase MPA exposure (e.g., increase of MPA AUC ${(0\,\text{to}\,\infty)}$ by 35% was observed with concomitant administration of isavuconazole).
-Concomitant administration of telmisartan and mycophenolate mofetil resulted in an approximately 30% decrease in MPA concentrations.
+Drugs Affecting Glucuronidation Concomitant administration of drugs inhibiting glucuronidation of MPA may increase MPA exposure (e.g., increase of MPA AUC(0 to ∞) by 35% was observed with concomitant administration of isavuconazo Concomitant administration of telmisartan and mycophenolate mofetil resulted in an approximately 30% decrease in MPA concentrations.
 Telmisartan changes MPA's elimination by enhancing PPAR gamma (peroxisome proliferator- activated receptor gamma) expression, which in turn results in an enhanced UGT1A9 expression and glucuronidation activity.